 To prove that the accident wasn’t your fault, you need to gather enough evidence right after the accident.
 Take photos of the accident scene, damages to your motorcycle, and pictures of your injuries too.
 Before taking off your helmet, take a picture of yourself wearing it as proof that your injuries were not caused by your negligence and not wearing one.
 If there were surveillance cameras around the accident scene, ask the owners to check if they recorded the accident so you can take a copy.
 However, if you were severely injured, do not attempt to do any action that would worsen the injuries, seeking immediate medical care should be your top priority then.

 You must tell the police officers everything exactly as it happened.
 If you are not feeling well or can’t remember everything, tell the police that you are not sure because you can’t focus right now due to your injuries.
 Try not to talk to the other party more than you should.
 You just need to take their number and information about their insurance company, so try not to get into a long conversation with them, as their insurance company can use your statements against you in court.

 Damages and injuries that result from motorcycle accidents can require months of expensive and painful recovery.
+That’s why you should always wear protective gear, even if it’s just a men’s motocross helmet.
 However, if the crash was not your fault, you need to prove it to receive fair compensation for your physical, emotional, and financial damages.
 It is not easy to prove that the rider is the victim, not the driver because riders have the reputation of being reckless.
 However, you can prove that it wasn’t your fault when you gather important documents right away after the incident that includes, copy of the police report with the witness’s statements and the police officers assessment of the situation, photographs of all the damage done, injuries, and the accident scene.
 Moreover, you need to hire a personal injury lawyer or a motorcycle injury lawyer, as they have the knowledge and experience to prepare a strong case in court.